It's all in the filtering...

 Case study #1: An older style model Samlex 1223

-For the first example I will take an older Samlex model 1223 power supply, a 23 amp, 13.8 volt unit that I bought in the late 1990's.
-It was intended for use in, among other places, amateur radio stations and is an inexpensive, yet fairly well-designed power supply.
-Despite this, I noticed that it produced some low-level - yet annoying - spurious emissions on the lower HF amateur bands (160-40 meters) which were also weakly audible at even higher frequencies.
+The first example is an older Samlex model 1223 power supply, a 23 amp, 13.8 volt unit that I bought in the late 1990's.
+It was intended for use in, among other places, amateur radio stations, and is an inexpensive, yet fairly well-designed power supply.
+Despite this, I noticed that it produced some low-level - yet annoying - spurious emissions on the lower HF amateur bands (160-40 meters) that were weakly audible at even higher frequencies.

 In disassembling the unit I noticed immediately that it had just one AC input line filter.
 Fortunately, there was enough room to wedge into it another bifilar choke (scavenged from a junked power supply) and the necessary bypass capacitors.